benjamin-heasly/pyramid/docs/phy-plexon-demo/README.md

       cluster_filter: KSLabel=='good'
 ```

-The `readers:` section also tells Pyramid to read a folder of Phy files and to put those spike events into a Pyramid buffer named `phy_clusters`.
+The `readers` section also tells Pyramid to read a folder of Phy files and to put those spike events into a Pyramid buffer named `phy_clusters`.
 Futhermore, it tells Pyramid to filter the clusters and only keep those that have a `KSLabel` property equal to `'good'`.

 Pyramid supports cluster filtering by reading Phy's `cluster_*` CSV or TSV files, and building up a dictionary of info about each cluster.